sifzerda/next-fiction/README.md

 there's a p descedent of p hydration error on The Next Words page somewhere

 plot page is not flexing in properly

+IN THE FIRST WORDS CHAPTER, put the examples inside blue boxes (or other color)